 Lichen planopilaris, or scarring alopecia, is a rare inflammatory condition that results in progressive, permanent hair loss.
 This occurs most often on the scalp.
 LPP usually affects young adult women, although the age range is wide and can also affect men.
 Although LPP is rare, it is one of the most common causes of scarring hair loss on the scalp.
 The cause of LPP is unknown.

-The goals of treatment are to improve patient symptoms and to slow progression of the disease.
+The goals of treatment are to improve patient symptoms and to slow the progression of the disease.
 There is no current treatment to recover hairs that have been lost and replaced by scarring, which is why early treatment is important.
-Hair loss may continue even with treatment, but at a slower rate.
+Hair loss may continue even with treatment but at a slower rate.

-– Topical and intralesional steroids
+- Topical and intralesional steroids.

-– Oral medications (glucocorticoids, hydroxychloroquine)
+- Oral medications (glucocorticoids, hydroxychloroquine).

 Traction alopecia is hair loss due to tight pulling on the hair, such as from frequently wearing your hair in a tight ponytail or braid.
 It is very common in African American women and in those who wear hair weaves.

-Unfortunately once the hair is lost, there is no treatment to regrow it.
+Unfortunately, once the hair is lost, there is no treatment to regrow it.
 To prevent further loss, you should not wear your hair in a tight hairstyle.
-Instead you should wear your hair naturally or in loose braids or a loose ponytail.
-It is also important to change your hairstyle frequently so as to not cause hair loss in one particular area.
-Do not wear a hair weave to cover up the hair loss as this can actually worsen the hair loss.
+Instead, you should wear your hair naturally or in loose braids or a loose ponytail.
+It is also important to change your hairstyle frequently so as not to cause hair loss in one particular area.
+Do not wear a hair weave to cover up the hair loss, as this can actually worsen the hair loss.

 Scarring alopecia is hair loss due to the destruction of hair follicles caused by inflammation or trauma, such as a serious infection or a burn.
 This inflammatory condition causes scarring and permanent hair loss.
 Scarring alopecia affects both women and women but is rare in children.